-Samsung Galaxy Note II vs Galaxy S III
+Samsung Galaxy Note II vs Galaxy S III39

 Needless to say, the larger 3,100mAh battery on the Note II, should make a difference compared to the 2,100mAh unit on the S III, regardless of the screen size.